-- remove the split pin (9) and push the burner up to approximately 100 mm from the pipe coupling. - Reconnect the leads and slide in the burner until it comes to a stop. - ➤ Replace the screw (5) and split pin (9) and carefully pull the probe and electrode cables outwards until they are slightly taut - ➤ Re-couple the articulated coupling (3) to the graduated sector (4).
+➤ Remove the split pin 9) and push the burner until it is approx. 100 mm from the pipe coupling.
+Reconnect the cables and slide in the burner until it comes to a stop.
+Replace the screws 5) and split pin 9) and carefully pull the probe and electrode cables outwards until they are slightly taut.
+Reconnect the articulated coupling 3) to the graduated sector 4).